 As mentioned above, morning glories come in a wide range of colors, as seen above.
-These were also included for those of you whom may never have seen a real morning glory, so you can get an idea what they look like and compare them with the morning glory tattoo gallery below.
+These were also included for those of you who may never have seen a real morning glory, so you can get an idea of what they look like and compare them with the morning glory tattoo gallery below.

 Look closely underneath the flowers to see the trumpet-like stem leading up to the bloom.

 Blue Morning Glory Tattoos

 We'll start the tattoo gallery off with a look at three blue morning glories done in a traditional and realistic design.
 They include nice detail and capture the flower very well.
 Notice how the shadowy lines within compare with the real morning glories above.

 If realistic is what you prefer, this is a good sample of what they would look like.